 enhancing education in systems through the development of courses, publishing textbooks (paper or electronic), or a body of knowledge that is of pedagogical importance, and

 causing a paradigm shift in systems research.

 Any Carnegie Mellon faculty member may nominate qualified individuals for this award.
-Nominations for the award can be submitted to the director of ICES at the beginning of the fall semester of each year.
-The deadline for nominations will be usually in the last week of November, but a specific date will be announced each fall.
+Nominations for the award can be submitted to the director of ICES by the deadline.
 Documentation to support the nomination should include:

 a citation of less than 100 words,